-To calculate the impacted habitat area for the Comal Springs riffle beetle, Comal Springs dryopid beetle, and Peck's Cave amphipod, areas of disturbance in 2015 (not including the HCP mitigation and restoration measures assessed separately) were assessed and area of impact quantified by overlapping area of disturbance and occupied habitat.
+To calculate the impacted habitat area for the Comal Springs riffle beetle, Comal Springs dryopid beetle, and Peck's Cave amphipod, areas of disturbance in 2016 (not including the HCP mitigation and restoration measures assessed separately) were assessed and area of impact quantified by overlapping area of disturbance and occupied habitat.
 The occupied habitat maps for each of the Comal invertebrates are described in SECTION 1.
 In previous years, disturbances pertaining to HCP measures and drought to the Comal invertebrate species resulted from the drying of surface area in the spring runs, western shoreline, and Spring Island area in late summer/fall.
-However, because of the resurgent springflows and increased water levels in 2015, all Comal springs invertebrate occupied habitat was inundated and supported springflow and or flowing water for the majority of 2015.
+However, because of above average total system discharge levels throughout 2016, all Comal springs invertebrate occupied habitat was inundated and supported springflow and or flowing water for the majority of 2016.
 As such, there was no take calculated for HCP measures and drought per established methodology.
 As in previous years no attempt was made to characterize subsurface habitat in this assessment.